jessems/mute-politics-twitter/README.md

 - Muting words in an attempt to mute politics is very prone to introducing false positives.
 Muting the word "president" will mute tweets containing "president trump" but also a tweet about a "university president"
 - Muting "gop" will not block "gop2018"
 - You will not be made aware when a tweet gets muted from your timeline
-- There is no time-limit that you can set on muted words (like there is for blocking accounts)

 For the reasons above I've limited the muted word list for U.S. Politics to the words that are the most likely to mute political content and simultaneously the least likely to generate false positives.
+One thing you may want to consider is expanding the list with worse such as "vote" and "president" but set a time limit within Twitter's interface so the word becomes unmuted after, say, the election cycle.

 potus
 clinton